-\begin{theorem} The zero-divisor problem for the group $(\lamplighter)^4$ is not decidable. \end{theorem} \begin{proof} We show that if this was not the case then we could produce an algorithm which given a Turing machine $M$ decides whether there exists an input which $M$ accepts.
-The latter problem is well-known to be undecidable (see \cite{sipser_introduction_to_the_theory_of_computation}.)
+\begin{proof} We show that if this was not the case then we could produce an algorithm which given a Turing machine $M$ decides whether there exists an input which $M$ accepts.
+The latter problem is well-known to be undecidable (see \cite{sipser_introduction_to_the_theory_of_computation}).

-Starting with $M$, we can algorithmically produce the read-only foolproof machine $\cal F(M)$ on three tapes from Proposition \ref{prop_machine_2_read_only} with the property that there exists a word which $M$ accepts iff there exists a word which $\cal F(M)$ rejects.
+Starting with $M$, we can algorithmically produce the read-only foolproof machine $\cal F(M)$ on three tapes from Proposition \ref{prop_machine_2_read_only} with the property that there exists a word which $M$ accepts if and only if there exists a word which $\cal F(M)$ rejects.

 Now, thanks to Proposition \ref{prop_embed_turing_in_group_ring} we can algorithmically produce a finite group $H(\cal F(M))$ and